2025 Business Health Checklist: Navigating Tax and Financial Wellness

 8. Employee Wellbeing and Productivity

 The final item on our business health checklist is to ensure that your staff are productive.
-Through training and development, you can help your employees to grow, while keeping them engaged with and invested in your business.
+Through training and development, you can help your employees to grow, while keeping them engaged with and invested in your business

 Training can improve employee job satisfaction, and lead to increased innovation and employee retention.
 To assess whether your staff needs additional training, consider the following:

 • Employee satisfaction.
 Are your staff content and productive?
-Consider sending out a survey about which training and development programs would help them be more confident in their roles.
+Consider sending a survey about which training and development programs would help them be more confident in their roles.

 Employee Benefits